-Unfortunately, this does cause a fair few mix-ups.
-To be clear, Keflavík International Airport (KEF) is the only true international airport in Iceland, but it's close enough to Reykjavík that the airlines can justify printing Reykjavík instead of Keflavik on their tickets.
+Unfortunately, this does cause a fair few mix-ups so, to be clear, Keflavík International Airport (KEF) is the only truly international airport in Iceland, but it's close enough to Reykjavík that the airlines can choose to print Reykjavík instead of Keflavik on their tickets.

 So, make sure to select your car rental pick-up from Keflavik and not Reykjavik.